by Ian Mackenzie

 Going through last-minute preparations before tackling the descent

 For us, three days and two nights were just about right.
 But there are much longer treks available, particularly when the snow melts and further tracks become passable.
 And when that happens, it’s possible to camp at the lake, too.

-In al, we spent five days in and around Srinagar and the Kashmir Valley – and we loved it.
-We found the largely Muslim people living to be friendly and genuinely happy that we were visiting “their land”.
+In all, we spent five days in and around Srinagar and the Kashmir Valley – and we loved it.
+We found the people there to be friendly and genuinely happy that we were visiting “their land”.
 The Indian army presence is very apparent, though, and it’s perhaps not surprising that there are occasional outbreaks of conflict.

 But in our view, there are plenty of other places on the mainstream tourist map that are just as likely to flare up with civil unrest – and we’ve already been to plenty of them.
 Thailand, for a start.